Musician and Songwriter

 "Do Ye Ken John Peel?"

 During our time with Spark we recorded quite a few sessions for the BBC at their massive studio complex in Maida Vale.
 The Musicians' Union had laid down some pretty strict rules about how much time during a show could be allotted to playing records, what they called "needle time," and the gaps had to be filled with music especially recorded for the show.
 That worked out really well for new bands like us, all mad keen to "get on the wireless".
 The John Peel Show was a personal favourite.
 Peelie was the coolest guy on the radio, and he had us on his show quite a few times.
 Cool!
 We never met John at the time but a couple of years later, when Iain and I first moved down to London, we enjoyed the pleasure of his company when he, quite unexpectedly, gave us a lift up the M1.
 We went home to Stoke from time to time to see the folks and getting around by hitch-hiking was quite acceptable in those days, especially if you were a skint musician.
 We were at Hendon Junction, arms out and thumbs in the air, waiting hopefully for someone with a heart to help us on our way up the road, when a brand new Land Rover pulled over and we jumped in.
-Fuckinell!
+No Way!
 It was John Peel!
 Unbelievable!
 We spoke music and football for a couple of hours before we shook hands and parted company.
 Iain and I agreed, a strong contender for "Lift of the Month," maybe even "Lift of the Year."
 I never saw John again, but he did continue to play our music now and again.
 Great bloke.
+Rest in peace John, and thanks again for the lift.

 The "Beeb", of course, paid a fee to musicians who played on their sessions,